-But first, why is it so important to keep your loyal customer close to you?
+But first, why is it so important to keep your loyal customer close to you, and what are the reasons for losing customers?
 Simple: just a five percent increase in client retention has the potential to boost company revenue between 25 and 95%.

 Studies have shown that it’s also much more expensive to find new clients than to invest into retaining existing ones.
 The US Small Business Administration suggests that companies with a revenue below $5 million per year should spend between seven and eight percent of their revenue on marketing.
 Most of that budget will be used for customer acquisition.

 Let’s say you spend $1,000 on marketing which results in two new clients.
 The customer acquisition cost (CAC) would be $500.
 Depending on the service or product you’re selling, it might take you some time to break even on that cost before you make a profit.

 Instead of spending $500 on new customers, you could’ve used $100 to reduce the yearly recurring service subscription of a churning customer, and be left with a $400 profit.
 As you can see, the return on investment (ROI) isn’t always great when you acquire new customers.